Emily Thornberry: 3rd term (2015–2017)

-Opposition under Jeremy Corbyn (2015–2020)
+In September 2015, she was appointed as the shadow employment by the new Labour leader Jeremy Corbyn.

-In September 2015, she was appointed as the shadow minister for employment by the new Labour leader Jeremy Corbyn.
 She was promoted to shadow defence secretary in January 2016, replacing Maria Eagle.
 Thornberry advocated spending money on the army rather than on the UK's Trident nuclear programme.
 On being appointed, Thornberry was interviewed by the British Forces Broadcasting Service, where she defended her appointment, saying she had "quite a lot more experience than people might think I do.
 I was made an honorary lieutenant colonel when I was doing court-martials [sic] when I was a barrister so I have a certain amount of experience of the military there."